darco31/P2---JS-game/README.md

 #### As a user I want to be able to understand the rules of the game and its objectives.
 * The call to action button clearly labelled "How to play" will give the user the game rules before starting.
 #### As a user I want to be able to easily find the buttons I need to press.
+* The buttons are clearly marked and identifiable to the user.
 #### As a user I want to be able to view the results of each game.
+After each round of the game, a modal appears that lets the user know the reult of a particular game.

-#### As a user I would like to be givena visual alert on the winner of the game.
+#### As a user I would like to be given a visual alert on the winner of the game.

-#### As a user I want to be able to view the results of each game.
+Once the game has been complted the user will get a pop advising if they won or loat the game.
+Once they close the pop up the can only stop playing or reset the game to start again.

 ### Manual Testing
 1. This is a one page application/game.

-* Click on logo to confirm that it navigates to the home page.
-* Click on all navigation links to verify that they direct to the correct pages.
-* Verify that the current page the user is on, is highlighted as active in the menu with border underline.
+* The appication opens from the deployed address
+* All buttons work as expected.
+All links to social pages work as expected
-* Verify that the navigation menu adjusts to the size of different screens.
-The navigation menu should shift from right to left and center for mobiles.
+* Verify that the screen adjusts to the size of different types of systems.

 ### Additional Testing